Emeritus Professor of Law

-Professor Lee has published leading articles on federal courts law in the Hastings Law Journal, Southern California Law Review, Harvard Law Review, Washington University Law Quarterly, Vanderbilt Law Review, University of Pennsylvania Law Review, and the Supreme Court Review.
+Professor Lee has published leading articles on federal courts law in the UC Law SF Journal, Southern California Law Review, Harvard Law Review, Washington University Law Quarterly, Vanderbilt Law Review, University of Pennsylvania Law Review, and the Supreme Court Review.
 In 2011, his book Judicial Restraint in America: How the Ageless Wisdom of Federal Courts Was Invented was published by Oxford University Press.
-In 2007 to 2008, he occupied the Harry and Lillian UC Hastings Research Chair.
+In 2007 to 2008, he occupied the Harry and Lillian UC Law SF Research Chair.

 In 2015, Professor Lee published an article In the Hastings Constitutional Law Quarterly called “Why California’s Second-Degree Felony-Murder Rule is Now Void for Vagueness.”
 Multiple parties are now preparing to use the argument outlined in this article to challenge their convictions in the California Supreme Court.